webaverse/totum/README.md

 You can use this library to translate your avatars, models, NFTs, web pages (and more) into a collection of `import()`-able little web apps that interoperate with each other.

-The metaverse loader is intended to be driven by a server framework (like vite.js/rollup.js), and game engine (like Webaverse) to provide a complete immersive world (or metaverse) to the user.
+The metaverse loader is intended to be driven by a server framework (like vite.js/rollup.js), and game engine client (like Webaverse) to provide a complete immersive world (or metaverse) to the user.

 It is easy to define your own data types and NFT interpretations by writing your own app template.
 If you would like to support a new file format or Ethereum Token, we would appreciate a PR.